 The beam wrench is very similar to how a weighing scale works.
 The head and the handle of the wrench are separated by a lever arm.
 A scale also moves when pressure is applied so that you can view the torque whilst tightening.
 It is not used as much as the click because its hard to read the torque whilst you are tightening a bolt as well as visibility may be poor and you might not be able to see it.

-The electronic torque wrenches use an LCD/LED screen to indicate when the torque has been reached.
+The digital torque wrench use an LCD/LED screen to indicate when the torque has been reached.
 Some even come with memory cards to store information regarding the torque that you have set.
-However, same issues with not being able to view it whilst you are using it.

-How To Use A Torque Wrench For Wheel Bolts
+How To Use a Torque Wrench For Lug Nuts

 The main purpose of a torque wrench is to tighten a bolt to a certain torque setting.
 You simply cannot do this with a normal wrench and most of the time it is a guessing game that results in over or under torquing the bolt.

-To use a torque wrench properly for tightening wheel bolts, follow the below steps:
+To use a torque wrench properly for tightening lug nuts, follow the below steps:

 - Ensure Torque Wrench Is Calibrated.
-Purchase the best torque wrench for wheel bolts that is already calibrated correctly.
+Purchase the best torque wrench for lug bolts that is already calibrated correctly.
 All the ones mentioned above are calibrated and ready for use.

 - Research Torque Setting For Your Bolts.
 Find the foot-pounds torque setting required for your specific vehicle and bolts.
 For example, on my Mercedes wheels in the picture above, 100 foot pounds of torque was used.